 Safety Precautions for Neurosurgery

-You don’t need to delay brain, skull, and spinal treatments because of the coronavirus.
+You don’t need to delay brain or spinal treatments because of the coronavirus.
 Here are just some of the ways UPMC medical providers and staff are following the latest safety precautions to protect neurosurgery patients who come to our hospitals.